polettix/Data-Tubes/manual.md

    { tap => 'sink' },
 )->([qw< mydata-04.txt >]);

 # DO NOT USE THIS SOLUTION!
+THIS IS WRONG!
 print "]\n"
 ```

 This has two problems:

 - first of all, it does not allow you to change the output channel.
 What
   if you are writing to a file instead?
+You need something that is able
+  to write the array-opener and the array-closer from within the
+  pipeline;
 - you still have to figure out how to print out the separator comma!

-Unfortunately, JSON is quite picky in the presence of separator commas,
+An additional pitfall to consider is that JSON is quite picky in the
-in that it does not allow you to have a trailing one, so the following
+presence of separator commas, in that it does not allow you to have
-would be incorrect:
+a trailing one, so the following would be incorrect:

     [
     {"name":"Foo","nick":"foorious","age":32},